Vauxhall Chevette: Chevette HS and HSR

-The HS became a great success as a rally car, chalking up notable wins for drivers such as Pentti Airikkala, Jimmy McRae and Tony Pond.
+The HS became a successful rally car, chalking up notable wins for drivers such as Pentti Airikkala, Jimmy McRae and Tony Pond.
 It was a challenge to the most successful rally car of the time, the Ford Escort, winning the British Open Rally Championship for drivers in 1979 and for manufacturers in 1981.
 It was also successful in other national rally championships, such as Belgium's.

 To keep the rally car competitive into the 1980s an evolution version, the Chevette HSR, was developed which was successful for several more years.
 The modified cars featured glass reinforced plastic (fibreglass) front and rear wings, spoiler, bonnet and tailgate (giving the HSR the nickname 'Plastic Fantastic'), revised suspension (particularly at the rear, where extra suspension links were fitted), and other minor changes.
 Group 4 evolution required a production run of 50 cars incorporating the new modifications; these were made by rebuilding unsold HSs and by modifying customers' vehicles.
 However, the merger of the Vauxhall and Opel marketing departments resulted in Dealer Team Vauxhall and Dealer Opel Team (DOT) joining to form GM Dealer Sport (GMDS); with the Chevette soon to be obsolete, Opel were able to force the cancellation of the HSR rally programme in favour of the Manta 400.
+A 2.6-litre engine for Clubsport rallying and a 300 hp, turbocharged derivative were never fully developed, thanks to the budget cuts.
+A few examples of the 220 hp 2.6-litre engine were built, with Blydenstein offering the engine for hire to replace the 2.3-litre "international" engine for single events.